wbabik/Practical_computing/Class_5/Class_5.md

 `sed` is a stream text editor with many advanced facilities.
 You can find out about them [here](https://www.gnu.org/software/sed/manual/sed.html).
 But, it is usually used for two very simple tasks:
-1. searching and replacing a text  (or a regular expressions) in the text file
+1. Searching and replacing a text  (or a regular expressions) in the text file
-2. Extracting specific lines from the text file
+2. Selecting lines by numbers
 >
 > Substituting the phrase `"text1"` with `"text2"` in file `infile` (first task):
 >  ```bash